Sandyman/enigma/README.md

 #### Encode a single letter

-`onKey(c, resultListener)`
+`onKey(c)`

 `c` - a character that needs to be encoded.
-Assumed to be a string with length of 1.
+Enforced to be a string with length of 1.
-`resultListener` - a callback function that takes a string as parameter (the encoded input character).

 #### Encode an entire message

-`onMessage(msg, resultListener)`
+`onMessage(msg)`

 `msg` - a message that needs to be encoded.
-May not be empty.
+May not be empty, it should have length 1 or greater.
-`resultListener` - a callback function that takes a string as parameter (the encoded input message).

 #### Reinitialise the Enigma